James was appointed as the substantive Chief Executive of the Trust in April 2019, having acted as interim Chief Executive since November 2018.

-Upon leaving Medway, James went on to work in some of the most challenging and prestigious NHS organisations in the UK, including Barts Health and Great Ormond Street Hospital for Children, before returning to his roots in October 2016 to take on the role of Executive Director of HR and OD.
+James brings more than 20 years’ experience of working in the NHS.
+He proudly started his career at Medway when he joined as an apprentice in 1996, working with the school health team.
+James then went on to work in some of the most challenging and prestigious NHS organisations in the UK, including South London Health Care, Barts Health and Great Ormond Street Hospital for Children, before returning to his roots in October 2016 to take on the role of Executive Director of HR and OD.

-In July 2017, hospital improvement was included within James’ portfolio, and he was announced as the Deputy CEO in November 2017, formally taking on responsibility for the performance and operational management of the Trust, ensuring that a robust performance framework is in place and that our effectiveness to deliver quality and lean services is enhanced.
-James retains executive responsibility for HR and OD
+In July 2017, hospital improvement was included within James’ portfolio, and he was announced as the Deputy Chief Executive in November 2017, formally taking on responsibility for the performance and operational management of the Trust.
+He then went on to become interim Chief Executive in November 2018.

-He is a Board member of the Healthcare People Management Association for London, supporting the development of Human Resources professionals across London and surrounding areas, and in 2015, he was the inaugural chair of the national HR network, bringing together the UK university teaching hospitals
+James is a member of Medway Council’s Health and Wellbeing Board.
+He was also the inaugural chair of the National HR network, bringing together the UK university teaching hospitals.

-Academically, he holds an MSc, as well as having undertaken periods of study with the Open University in finance and strategy and performance.
-In 2015, James undertook a period of study in the field of psychology with the University of Cambridge.
-He also holds chartered membership status with the Chartered Institute of Personnel and Development.
+Academically, he holds a Masters qualification, as well as having undertaken periods of study with the Open University in forensic psychology, finance, and strategy and performance.
+In 2015 James studied psychology with the University of Cambridge, and in 2020 he undertook a period of study at the University of Oxford, completing the Executive Leadership programme.
+He also holds chartered membership status with the Chartered Institute of Personnel and Development (CIPD).

 James is also the joint Senior Responsible Officer for the Medway and Swale Integrated Care Partnership (ICP).